Roulado FC

 Roulado Football Club de la Gonâve is a professional football club based in Gonâve Island, Haiti.
 The team was promoted to the top division of football in Haiti in 2014.
 It plays at two stadiums.
-The primary stadium, Parc Savil Dessain is located at the countryside of the island and Parc Tony Wolf, a substitute stadium, is located at Anse-à-Galets.
+The primary stadium, Parc Savil Dessain is located at the countryside of the island and Picse Macsi Stadium, a substitute stadium, is located at Anse-à-Galets.

 A notable player is former Haiti international forward Jean-Robert Menelas who, as of 2008, had become all-time leading goalscorer in the Haitian top division during 14 years playing for Roulado, his only club.